otto-de/TeamDojo/README.md

 #### Dimension

-Next you would like to create some __Dimensions__ your teams want to reach skills for: _Entities - Dimension_.
+Next you would like to create some __Dimensions__ your teams want to achieve skills for: _Entities - Dimension_.
 Examples could be _Quality Assurance_, _Security_, _Operations_, _Architecture_, ...

 #### Team